 If the UE supports enhanced discontinuous coverage, then the UE shall set the EDC bit to "Enhanced discontinuous coverage supported" in the UE network capability IE of the ATTACH REQUEST message.

+If the UE supports S&F satellite operation, then the UE shall set the SFSO bit to "S&F satellite operation supported" in the UE network capability IE of the ATTACH REQUEST message.

 If the UE supports S1-U data transfer and multiple user plane radio bearers (see 3GPP TS 36.306 [44], 3GPP TS 36.331 [22]) in NB-S1 mode, then the UE shall set the Multiple DRB support bit to "Multiple DRB supported" in the UE network capability IE of the ATTACH REQUEST message.

 If the UE supports control plane MT-EDT, then the UE shall set the CP-MT-EDT bit to "Control plane Mobile Terminated-Early Data Transmission supported" in the UE network capability IE of the ATTACH REQUEST message.